revk/ESP32-Faikin/Manuals/Advanced.md

 Regular status messages are sent.

 - `state/` topic indicate current state, and are reported periodically and on some state changes.
-- `Faikout/` topic are sent, typically every minute, and intended for the `faikinlog` command to store in a database.
+- `Faikout/` topic are sent, typically every minute, and intended for the `faikoutlog` command to store in a database.
 - `*MAC*/` topic are sent for HomeAssistant if enabled, and are reported periodically and on some state changes.

 The setting `livestatus` causes the `state/` topic on any change.